AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Conclusion

-Unfortunately, filing an auto insurance claim will result in an increase in rates in most cases.
+Unfortunately, filing an auto insurance claim often increases rates.
 However, the entire point of having car insurance is to ensure you have coverage in the event of any losses, so if you never submit claims, what is the point of paying for it at all?
 Let your policy do what you signed up for and protect your finances by submitting claims when they arise.

 Frequently Asked Questions